 All hydrogen or potentially hodrogenic gas shall be vented to the atmosphere through the hydrogen vent system.
 This includes hydrogen from a relief event and pump exhaust from both the scattering chamber vacuum system and the gas panel vacuum pump.
-The piping consists of a 2 in IPS Sch 5s SST pipe which shall be capped with a parallel plate relief in a stack at least 40 ft from the hall exterior wall or air intake.
+The piping consists of a 2 in IPS Sch 5 SST pipe which shall be capped with a parallel plate relief in a stack at least 40 ft from the hall exterior wall or air intake or 5 ft above the roof line of the hall.
 This line must have a design pressure of 150 psi as required in NFPA 2 which references CGA 5.5-2.
 The pipe shall be connected using 150# B16.5 fittings, Conflat flanges, or welds.
 Flexibility shall be added to the system as required using either expansion joints or flex hose assemblies.
 A formal flex analysis of the vent system shall be performed using CaePipe.
 Loadings will be determined using ASCE-7 2005.

 The system shall be kept under a constant positive pressure of < 2 psig using an inert gas.
-This gas is assumed to be He from the house supply system.
-Nitrogen would also be acceptable.
-A low pressure alarm shall indicate in the counting house and automatic paging system.
+This gas is assumed to be N2 from the house supply system.
+A low pressure alarm on the vent pressure shall indicate in the counting house and automatic paging system.
 The vent system is shown in P&ID TGT-401-0001-1000.
 A penetration in the exterior wall of the hall will be required for the 2 in pipe.